wangy17/Gpro/README.md

 ## Install
 `git clone https://github.com/WangLabTHU/Gpro.git`
 ## Quick Start
-Using our data to quick start Gpro
+Using our data to quick start GPrO
 ### Demo 1: Design constitutive promoters of E. coli
 In our previous research *'Synthetic promoter design in Escherichia coli based on a deep generative network'*, we designed artifitial promoters which had successfully expressed in E. coli.
 Using **Gpro** can easily reappear our result.